pan-/Porting_Guide/Docs/BLE/api_remarks.md

 irrelevant
 * `reset`: How this function can fail, what is possible to do in such case ?
 * `getVersion`: Why on hearth this is not const ???

+# Gap
+`setAddress`: Optional arguments depending on other arguments values, what a great example of a kitchensink API.
+What about the address parameter, is it in/out in case of PRIVATE_RESOLVABLE_ADDRESS ?
+`getAddress`: Why not const ?
+`GapState_t`: Why fields are not bool ?
+`connection timeout`: It should be possible to know which connection started timeout.